ChrstphrHll/npc_gen/students/Jandar Pleufan.md

 ---
 ### Description
 - 1st year Gnome Ranger in Elkenval
-- straight dark red hair that's parted to the side, slightly obscuring an eye, Green eyes, and Brown skin
+- shoulder length wavy black hair that's messy, Green eyes, and Brown skin
 - Is Forgiving and Domineering, and has Family as their ideal

 ### Organizations